ITU-BDSA2024-GROUP30/Chirp/docs/Report.md

 [^improvementDate]: Taken on December 17th 2024.

 ### Process of Creating Issues

-The process of creating issues, working on them until completion and merging them into the code on main, is shown in the diagram below.

-![Illustration of GitHub issue creation and completion process](../docs/images/BDSA-TeamWork-ad.png)

-Issues on both project boards follow the same *User Story* setup for titleing and content description.
+Issues on both project boards follow the same _User Story_ setup for titleing and content description.
 All issues made from official task descriptions were additionally named after which session and task number they already had.
-For example, the task 1.b) "Add Pagination of Cheeps" from session 5, would be written as first the session number, then the task number and letter, and optionally a third number depending on how many issues will be made from the one task.
 So the issue title would start with **(5.1.b.1)** and then followed by a short user story title.

 Below is the guideline we used for writing titles: (excluding the numbering system)

     As a <ROLE>, I want <GOAL> [so that <BENEFIT>]

 Issues contain a list of acceptance criteria and depending on the original task, more sections with neccessary information such as "advice", "hints", or "pre-requisite" would be included.

+### Flow of activities

+The process of creating issues, working on them until completion and merging them into the code on main, is shown in the diagram below.

+![Illustration of GitHub issue creation and completion process](../docs/images/BDSA-TeamWork-ad.png)

+After a task was assigned the creation of issues began, and were added to the `main` project board on GitHub.
+Issues would then be divided between group members and each would create a separate branch from main to work on the feature.
+If a member got stuck on an issue for too long, they would either work on a different issue or consult with a group member or TA.
+When a feature was completed, a pull request would be created for the other team members to review.
+If the pull request wasn't approved, the code would be revised before creating a new pull request.
+When the pull request was approved, the branch would be merged into main.
+In cases of merge conflicts, the members responsible for the branch would handle them, typically together with the rest of the group.
+A deployment of the main branch to Azure would automatically be triggered, when the main branch was updated.
+The issues would then be closed.
+And the working branch is deleted.

 \pagebreak